How we picked our favorites

 Can I use human products on my dog’s feet?

-No. Products designed for humans often contain chemicals that are toxic for your dog.
+No. Balms and moisturizers designed for humans often contain chemicals that are toxic for your dog.
 Your dog will ingest when they lick their paws.
 Also, human skin and dog skin have different pH levels — among other things.
 So, don’t use human products on your pup without checking with a vet first.

-How often do I have to re-apply paw balms?
+How often do I have to re-apply dog paw balms?

 If you’re going for a short walk, you’re probably fine to just apply it before leaving home.
 If you’re worried, take the balm with you in case it wears off.
 You can also apply a balm after a walk to soothe those tired feet.